Chicken Egg Color Chart by Breed | Complete Guide

 To start, consider what egg colors you find most appealing.
 Different chicken breeds lay different colored eggs, such as Leghorns with their bright white eggs or Ameraucanas that lay blue or green eggs.

 Once you’ve decided on the colors you want, learn about the characteristics of each breed.
-Some chickens are known for laying lots of eggs, which is great if you’re looking to have plenty of them.
+Some chickens are known for laying lots of eggs, which is great if you want plenty.

 It’s also important to think about the chickens’ living conditions.
 Make sure they have space to roam, a clean coop to sleep in, and nutritious food to eat.
 A safe environment protects them from predators and harsh weather.